Opiates/Morphine Test Strips

 Available in bulk quantities, opiate/morphine drug tests comply with SAMHSA guidelines for cutoff concentrations in immunoassay drug screening tests.
-Opiate/morphine drug tests are intended for clinical settings, such as primary care offices requiring patient prescription monitoring as well as rehabilitation facilities enforcing zero-tolerance policies in cases of opiate or morphine addiction.
-With qualitative, easy to understand results delivered in under five minutes, these testing strips can be operated in-home and in the workplace when necessary.
+Opiate/morphine drug tests intended for the clinical setting.
+Such as primary care offices requiring patient prescription monitoring.
+As well as rehabilitation facilities enforcing zero-tolerance policies in cases of opiate.
+Also, morphine addiction with qualitative, easy to understand results delivered in under five minutes.
+These testing strips can operate in-home and in the workplace when necessary.

 Morphine and its brand name derivatives such as Avinza, Morphabond, Kadian, Oramorph, and Roxanol, are classified as Schedule II drugs that have medical value but also high potential for abuse.
 The active compounds found in opiates like morphine bind to the human central nervous system to illicit pain-relieving affects.
 Highly effective and with almost immediate analgesic affects, users can quickly develop a physical and psychological opiate dependence.

 Standard paneled drug tests can test for abuse of opiates, but, as qualitative analysis methods only, they cannot report what opiate is being abused.
 Urine test strips capable of identifying parent drugs and their metabolites are particularly useful in screening for drug abuse, monitoring substance abuse, and monitoring compliance for court-ordered purposes.
 Opiates/Morphine Test Strips – 12 Panel Medical opiate urine test strips are capable of detecting several opiate parent drugs and their metabolites including: